-lonowing area: " Content Vocabulary Development Nutmeg Elementary School will increase the percentage of students scoring at Developing Learner or above by five percentage points as measured by the GMAS Mathematics End of Grade Assessment.
+Content Vocabulary Development

+Learner or above by five percentage points as measured by the GMAS Mathematics End of percentage of students scoring at Developing Nutmeg Elementary School will increase the Grade Assessment.
 In 4th grade our school will focus on the following area:

-Solve multistep word problems with whole numbers

-When teachers, students and families work together, we CAN achieve our goals!
+Solve multistep word problems with whole numbers When teachers, students and families work together, we CAN achieve our goals!